 Create Custom Taxonomies in WordPress

-Taxonomy is like a category for your post type.
-WordPress supports by default a builtin taxonomy "Category" for "Post".
-In this post we will register a custom taxonomy.
+A WordPress Taxonomy is used to organize content like posts, pages or custom post types.
+WordPress supports by default a builtin taxonomy "Category" for post type "Post".
+In this post we will register a custom taxonomy without using a plugin.

 Create Custom Taxonomies in Wordpress